TAMS-Group/scriptpanel/README.md

 # Scriptpanel
 A simple button gui for shell scripts.
 It will create a window with one button per executable .sh or .py script in the specified folder(default ~/scripts).
-Each buttons color will be randomized.
+Each button's color will be randomized.
-A scriptpanel.yaml can be created in the scripts folder to assign different button labels and to create tooltips.
+A scriptpanel.yaml can be created in the scripts folder to assign different button labels and to provide tooltips.

 ![screenshot](window.png "screenshot")

-Either use `git clone --recursive` or use `git submodule init; git submodule update`

 # Dependencies
  - OpenGL